Skip to content

 The ropt-everest plugin allows you to customize and extend the default optimization workflow in Everest.
 Normally, Everest performs a single optimization run based on the parameters in a YAML configuration file.
 However, with ropt-everest, you can override this behavior.

-To customize the workflow, create a Python file that contains a function named run_plan with the following signature:
+To customize the workflow, create a Python file that contains a function named run with the following signature:

 ...

-Everest can now directed to use this function to run the optimization by setting the ROPT_SCRIPT environment variable.
+Everest can now directed to use the run function to run the workflow by setting the ROPT_SCRIPT environment variable.
 For instance:

 ROPT_SCRIPT=run.py everest run config.yml